MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Standard-and-User-Defined-Functions.md

 ---
 title: "Standard and User-Defined Functions"
-description: Describes the Standard and User-Defined Functions used to create an application in navnow, in which you must make database objects work together. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+description: Describes the Standard and User-Defined Functions and includes recommendations and guidlines for creating new functions and parameters. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na